Bill has advanced degrees in education and political science. He has been a political science teacher for over 26 years.

 A vigilant system of capital punishment is the best that we can do to save the lives of future victims.
 About 14,000 people (that we know of) are murdered each year in the United States .
 Those that oppose the death penalty forget about them.
 A swift and certain system of capital punishment would greatly reduce that number.
 Keep in mind that those 14,000 people were innocent, too.
 They are the victims, very often, of violent deaths.
 It would be a tradeoff—a tradeoff to save many more lives.

 Finally, earlier in the article I conceded that there were about 30 innocent people that have died as a result of the death penalty’s 1977 reinstatement (that we know of).
 However, there are good reasons to question that statistic.
 When death-penalty opponents use that statistic, they're not saying that the person didn't commit the murder.
 Rather, they're often saying that they are “innocent” in that there was some element of due process that was not upheld.
 So death penalty opponents aren’t arguing that the person did not commit the murder; rather, they're arguing that the accused was not treated fairly.

-My response to this is that we must always keep in mind the ends and the means and keep them in proper perspective.
+My response is that we must keep in mind the ends and the means and keep them in proper perspective.
 Justice is the end; due process is a means.
-If a man actually rapes and murders a woman, and the state kills him for doing so, that act by the state is just, whether or not he was treated in the exact same way as every other prisoner, thereby fulfilling the requirement of "fairness."
+If a man rapes and murders a woman, and the state kills him for doing it, that act by the state is just, no matter if he was treated in the exact same way as every other prisoner.
 If the murderer was not treated fairly in the system, that's a problem with the system (the means), but it's not a problem of justice (the ends).
-To put it another way, if ten people commit murder and only one is caught and executed, then that person receives justice, whether or not they were treated like the other murderers.
+To put it another way, if ten people commit murder and only one is caught and executed, then that person receives justice, no matter if he was treated just like the other murderers.